keeweb/keeweb/CONTRIBUTING.md

 ## PR

-We would be happy to support you if you decide to post, blog, or review the project, or provide any other king of PR.
+We would be happy to support you if you decide to post, blog, or review the project, or provide any other kind of PR.
 Please [contact the developer](mailto:antelle.net@gmail.com) if you have anything to share.
 You can also poke us on [Twitter](https://twitter.com/kee_web).